 What if I live in Scotland, Wales or Northern Ireland – can I go abroad this summer?

-Health is a devolved matter, which means it’s an area of government where decision-making has been delegated by the UK parliament to the Scottish and Welsh parliaments.
-Neither country has yet announced that they will remove restrictions on travel, but it is likely that a decision will be announced soon.
+Health is a devolved matter, which means it’s an area of government where decision-making has been delegated by the UK parliament to the Scottish, Northern Irish and Welsh parliaments.
+These countries have yet to announce that they will remove quarantine restrictions on travel, but it is likely that a decision will be announced soon.

 If my holiday is able to go ahead, can I travel in the same way I did before the coronavirus outbreak?